 In 1974 Covent Garden’s flower market and fruit and vegetable market moved to Nine Elms, taking over the site of the north and south railway goods depots.
 New Covent Garden now has more than 200 businesses employing 2,500 people, and claims to supply 40 per cent of the fresh fruit and vegetables eaten outside of the home in London and to be used by three-quarters of London florists.

 Waterside apartment complexes have recently added an upmarket residential aspect to Nine Elms, notably in the form of the six ‘pavilions’ of Riverlight (CGI shown above).
-Away from the shoreline, the area’s numerous depots and warehouses have been elbowed out to make room for high-profile mixed-use projects.
+Away from the shoreline, the area’s numerous depots and warehouses have been elbowed out to make room for pricy mixed-use projects.

-Despite the erstwhile desire of Chelsea football club to relocate here, Battersea power station is now being redeveloped as a giant block of flats, tightly hemmed in by yet more blocks of offices, shops and homes, in a Malaysian-owned scheme that may not be completed until 2023.
+Despite the erstwhile desire of Chelsea football club to relocate here, Battersea power station has been redeveloped as a giant block of flats, tightly hemmed in by yet more blocks of offices, shops and homes, in a Malaysian-owned scheme that may not be completed until 2023.
 The £8 billion project will include a six-acre riverside park.
 Aspects of the development have been described in the Architects’ Journal as “grim, dire and dystopian” – but Faraday House, shown on the right in the CGI above, won a RIBA London Award in 2018.

 Battersea power station’s status as an iconic London landmark was bolstered in 1977 when the cover of Pink Floyd’s Animals featured a giant pig flying between its chimneys.

 Postal district: SW8

-Stations: Northern line (Nine Elms and Battersea (at the power station) proposed for 2019 on a new branch from Kennington, zone 2)
+Stations: Northern line (Nine Elms and Battersea Power Station, zone 2)

 Website: Nine Elms on the South Bank